MNandaK/shared/README.md

 # shared
-This repo is for sharing codes
+This repo is for sharing sample codes